thierrymoudiki/thierrymoudiki.github.io/_posts/2025-10-19-P-Y-GAN-like.md

 comments: true
 ---

-In [Generating Synthetic Data with R-vine Copulas using esgtoolkit in R](https://thierrymoudiki.github.io/blog/2025/09/21/r/synthetic-copulas), I presented how to generate synthetic stock returns data.
+In [Generating Synthetic Data with R-vine Copulas using esgtoolkit in R](https://thierrymoudiki.github.io/blog/2025/09/21/r/synthetic-copulas), I presented a method to generate synthetic stock returns data using R-vine copulas with the `esgtoolkit` package in R.

 This post demonstrates how to use the `DistroSimulator` class from [Techtonique's `synthe` package](https://github.com/Techtonique/synthe/tree/main) to generate synthetic data.
 The examples cover univariate normal distributions, multivariate distributions, digits dataset, Fashion-MNIST, and Olivetti faces.